Kuraiyume/Hifu/README.md

                 :      :/ Kura1yume
                        :v0.4

-usage: Hifu [-h] [-n NUMBERS] [-l LOWERCASE] [-u UPPERCASE] [-s SPECIAL_CHARS] [-a AMOUNT] [-r REGEX] [-o OUTPUT_FILE] [--output-format {txt,json}] [--exclude-chars EXCLUDE_CHARS]
+usage: Hifu [-h] [-n NUMBERS] [-l LOWERCASE] [-u UPPERCASE] [-s SPECIAL_CHARS] [-a AMOUNT] [-r REGEX] [-o OUTPUT_FILE] [-pfix PREFIX] [-sfix SUFFIX]
-            [--prefix PREFIX] [--suffix SUFFIX] [--total-length TOTAL_LENGTH] [--seed SEED] [--custom CUSTOM]
+            [-t TOTAL_LENGTH] [-c CUSTOM] [-p PASSWORD] [--check-if-pwned] [--seed SEED] [--output-format {txt,json}] [--exclude-chars EXCLUDE_CHARS]

 Advanced Password Generator that creates highly customizable and secure passwords tailored to your needs.
 Hifu allows you to specify complex options such as password length, inclusion of special characters, numbers, uppercase and lowercase letters, and even custom patterns.
 It is designed to generate passwords that are both strong and unique, providing enhanced security for your accounts.
 With the flexibility to configure multiple parameters, this password generator ensures that you can meet specific requirements for different platforms, applications, or security standards.

 options:
   -h, --help            show this help message and exit